RitaPeixoto/Migration-of-Monoliths-to-Microservices-Survey_replication_package/README.md

 and professionals from this field, focusing on how teams select and apply refactorings.
 We obtained a total of 66 responses.

 ## Research Questions
 * RQ1.
-What is the refactoring process that they follow?
+What is the refactoring process that professionals follow?
 * RQ2.
-What tools do they use?
-10
+What tools do professionals use?
 * RQ3.
-How do they evaluate the result from the decomposition?
+How do professionals evaluate the result of the decomposition?

 ## Content

 * `Migration of Monoliths to Microservices Survey - V3.csv`